The big question: What is a solo surcharge?

 Now, the cruise line simply cannot just sell that half and match our original booker with a stranger, right?

-The problem is that the cruise line needs to keep their passengers happy, but also doesn’t want to face any loss of revenue.
+The problem is that the cruise line needs to keep their passengers happy by making a cheap solo vacation possible.
+But it also doesn’t want to face any loss of revenue.

-The solution: charge the solo booker for the “missing” second person.
+The solution: charge the person traveling solo for the “missing” second person.
 This additional fee (basically a penalty for going it alone) is called a “solo surcharge,” and it’s annoyingly common.

 Travel Insurance QuotesGet Quotes